Why is my grass erosion

 When should I call a professional for grass erosion?

-If the erosion is severe or you're unsure of the underlying cause, it's best to consult a professional landscaper or lawn care specialist to properly diagnose and treat the problem.
+If the erosion is severe, causing significant damage to your lawn, or you're unsure of the underlying causes, it's best to call a professional landscaper to assess and address the problem.

 Connect with certified professionals in your area